SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/Scientific_Visualizations_QS.md

 If you’re planning to use R to create a diagram or map with DiagrammeR, check out SESYNC’s post on [Creating Visualizations with DiagrammeR](https://cyberhelp.sesync.org/blog/visualization-with-diagrammeR.html).

-The options listed above are just some possible software tools that can be used to create visualizations such as mind and concept maps, diagrams and infographics for research projects.
+The options listed above are just some possible software tools that can be used to create visualizations.
 They offer varying levels of difficulty depending on a user’s prior experience and comfort level working with these platforms.

 ## Images

-It may be important for your visualization to include images that help to illustrate your visual’s narrative.
-Here are some resources to find science relevant royalty free vector images:
+It may be important for your visualization to include images to help illustrate your visual’s narrative.
+Here are some resources for science relevant royalty free vector images:

 * [Pixabay](https://pixabay.com/): Free downloadable images, no account required.
 * [The Integration and Application Network (IAN) at UMCES](https://ian.umces.edu/): 1000’s of free environmentally relevant vector graphics.
 Account required to download images.